 How I Will Improve Our Budgeting Process to Reach Our Goals

-I will work with the City Administrator to:
+I will work with the rest of council and the mayor to:

-- clarify a set of desired outcomes for our city’s services and future,
+- clarify a set of desired outcomes—including metrics for determining success—for our city’s services and projects,

-- build a budget that funds those plans best able to meet our goals and serve our citizens’ needs while also staying within revenue forecasts for the coming fiscal year.
+- scrutinize each budget to ensure that we that we fund services and projects to meet our goals while also staying within revenue forecasts for the coming fiscal year, and